Nosver/E-GreenGrocer-Application/README.md

 ### 7. Save and apply the changes in Eclipse.

-### 8. Change the database username and password in DatabaseAdapter.java.
+### 8. Change the database URL, username and password in application.properities.

 ### 9. Run table.sql file to initialize the database.